 Status of Women & Girls in Minnesota Research Project

 At the Women’s Foundation of Minnesota, we aim to make racism, sexism and poverty history.
-To this end, we conduct annual research to quantify and analyze barriers to gender equality for women and girls in Minnesota.
+To this end, we conduct ongoing research to quantify and analyze barriers to gender equity for women and girls in Minnesota.

 Through the research, a baseline is provided for measuring where to apply needed interventions and benchmark the continued progress on the road to economic, political and social equality for all women and girls in Minnesota.